frc4039/ftc-anybot-2021/README.md

 2. Open a web browser and navigate to http://192.168.43.1:8080/?page=java/editor.html

-3. Click the "Upload Files" icon on the left, and select this file.
+3. Click the "Upload Files" icon on the left, and select the AnybotTeleop.java file you downloaded earlier.
+The file will appear on the left.
+Click on it to open it.
+Then click on the wrench on the right to build the code.
+You should see "Build SUCCESSFUL!" appear in the bottom pane.

 4. A robot configuration will need to be created in the app to work with this code.
 This is the motor configuration we used, but you may need to